-Prerequisite: D 1 b.
+Prerequisite: D 1 ab.

 A continuation of D 1 b.
-Emphasis is placed on the elementary geometry of engineering drawing and visualization in three dimensions.
-Elementary principles of design are discussed and the accepted standards of machine drafting are applied in the making of simple working drawings.
+Emphasis is placed on the application of the techniques of engineering drawing.
+Elementary principles of design and shop precedure are discussed and the accepted standards of machine drafting are applied in the making of simple working drawing.
+The use of graphics in the solution of simple equations is introduced in the form of nomograms.

 Text: Engineering Drawing, French.
-Instructors: Wilcox and Assistants.
+Instructors: Campbell, Welch, Wilcox.